Jalisco Launches Public Consultation On REDD+ Strategy

 Ambitious goals established in the strategy include:

-- Reduce greenhouse gas emissions from forest degradation and deforestation to 90%
+Reduce greenhouse gas emissions from forest degradation and deforestation by 90%